Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/alerts.md

 <!-- Start Box Alert Section -->
 ## Box Alerts
+Boxed alerts communicate the status of a page or component, sometimes in response to user actions.

 ### Placement & Behaviour
 - Box alerts fade in at the top of the page or component it relates to, pushing down the content and remains there until the issue is resolved or it is dismissed.